isomerpages/cda-proc-eval-ey/index.md

 description: An Isomer site of the Singapore Government
 image: /images/cda_logo_2.png
 permalink: /
-notification: ightened Risk of Dengue and Zika.
+notification: "Alert: Increase in Mosquito Activity Detected; Heightened Risk of Dengue and Zika."
 sections:
   - hero:
       title: The Socio-Economic Impact of HIV/AIDS  in Singapore